arcus/education_modules/demystifying_regular_expressions/demystifying_regular_expressions.md

 Please go to our ["URL checking" regex example](https://regex101.com/r/QUok4D) to answer the next question.
 You will want to type strings in to the "Test String" box to check.

-Which of these URLs is valid (the entire URL matches the pattern given)?
+Which of these URLs is valid, according to our regular expression (the entire URL matches the pattern given)?
 Select all the valid URLs.

 [[X]] https://www.example.com.com.com
 [[X]] https://www3.example.com